-Monday, March 27th at 10:30 am
+Monday, May 22nd at 10:30 am

-Creative Dance Story Time returns!
 Creative Dance Story Time is a collaboration between Hooray for Books! and the Local Motion Project, in which children ages 2-6 participate in a fun dance warm-up, enjoy the reading of a new picture book or a well-loved classic, and then create a dance inspired by the story.

-This event is free, but space is limited to the first 12 children to sign up, so please call us at 703-548-4092 to reserve your space!
+This event is free but limited to 12 children, so please call (703) 548-4092 to reserve your space.

 Book Clubs for Adults at Hooray for Books!

 Remember, you receive 20% off these titles when purchasing them for one of our book clubs!